 - Now stack the rectangles together in this order: solid felt, knit, felt with slits.

 - Cut a piece of embroidery floss and separate it in half.
 (Three strands each.)

 - Begin sewing around the pastry, allowing the “jam” to spill out of the edges occasionally.

 - Continue sewing around the pastry.
 If the jam becomes too big for the pastry while you are sewing, don’t fret!
 It is okay; just push the jam in the pastry as you continue sewing.
 You can have as little (or as much) of the jam showing as you like.

 - Tie off ends of thread and hide between layers of felt.
 (See this article to learn how.)

 - Now your jam pie is finished.
 Yum!

 Ideas from the elves:

 - Add beads to look like demerara sugar.
-I used translucent 11/0 seed beads; they can be found at your local craft store or online.
-I used clear beads on one and light amber beads on the other pie.
+We used translucent 11/0 seed beads; they can be found at your local craft store or online.
+We used clear beads on one pie and light amber beads on the other pie.